 It is also great to point out the board games and entertainment available.
 I was so in love with this cosy little cabin that I had to research a bit more about its project and found out it was made with local cedar boards.

 The naturally curved organic shapes in this thatch barn are just gorgeous to appreciate.
-It worth it to have a proper look around if you like eco-friendly and sustainable oak buildings.
+It is worth it to have a proper look around if you like eco-friendly and sustainable oak buildings.
 I did want to live in this place forever.

 Upstairs, the cosiest bed you can imagine now is placed in a croft log space with beautiful small windows overlooking a small space that is perfect for meditation and yoga sessions.
 It is quite an inspiring room that keeps its privacy despite having no doors.
 Perfect for nesting up on a rainy day as well.
 The only noise you hear is from the birds nested in the tree outside the house.